Islamic Republic of Iran Navy: Current aircraft

-Organization

-Facilities
+Structure

+Persian Gulf and Arabian Sea

+The Iranian Navy is divided into three naval districts in the Persian Gulf and in the Arabian Sea.
+The vast majority of surface ships and submarines operate in the Persian Gulf and the Arabian Sea.

 In 1977, the bulk of the fleet was shifted from Khorramshahr to the new headquarters at Bandar-e Abbas.
-Bushehr was the other main base; smaller facilities were located at Khorramshahr, Khark Island, and Bandar-e Imam Khomeini (formerly known as Bandar-e Shahpur).
-Bandar-e Anzali (formerly known as Bandar-e Pahlavi) was the major training base and home of the small Caspian Sea fleet, which consisted of a few patrol boats and a minesweeper.
+Bushehr was the other main base.
+Smaller facilities were located at Khorramshahr, Khark Island, and Bandar-e Imam Khomeini (formerly known as Bandar-e Shahpur).

 The naval base at Bandar Beheshti (formerly known as Chah Bahar) on the Gulf of Oman had been under construction since the late 1970s and in late 1987 still was not completed.
 Smaller facilities were located near the Strait of Hormuz.